 - UUUUUUU Valid application (MA533);

-- • • Resident of Arizona (MA531);

 - Social Security number (MA532);

 - US citizen (MA507) or appropriate non-citizen status (MA524);

 - • • Not incarcerated (MA525);

+- \ Apply for potential benefits (MA526);

+- Income at or below QMB, SLMB or QI-1 requirements (MA615.3, 4 and 5).

 Term Definition Medicare Savings Program (MSP) The MSP provides help with Medicare expenses for customers who are entitled to Medicare Part A. NOTE There is no categorical element (i.e., aged, blind or disabled) requirement for the MSP.
-Persons with End Stage Renal Disease (ESRD) can be eligible, even if DDSA does not determine them disabled, provided they have Medicare Part A. The MSP offers the following programs: Qualified Medicare Beneficiary (QMB); Specified Low-Income Beneficiary (SLMB); and Qualified Individual-1 (QI-1).
-Qualified Medicare Beneficiary (QMB) For customers who: Meet the general conditions of eligibility; •□□□□□□□ Is entitled to Medicare Part A (MA523); Has income less than or equal to 100% FPL.
-Specified Low-Income Medicare Beneficiary (SLMB) For customers who: , (, (, Meet the general conditions of eligibility; • □ □ □ □ □ Receive Medicare Part A (MA523); and Have income greater than 100% FPL but less than or equal to 120% FPL.
-NOTE To be eligible for SLMB, a person does not have to be receiving Medicare Part B. If he or she is not enrolled in Medicare Part B at the time of the SLMB application, refer to Qualified Individual-1 (QI-1) For customers who: Meet the general conditions of eligibility; Receive Medicare Part A (MA523);
+Persons with End Stage Renal Disease (ESRD)

+can be eligible, even if DDSA

+does not determine them disabled, provided they have Medicare Part A.

+The MSP offers the following programs:

+Qualified Medicare Beneficiary (QMB);

+Specified Low-Income Beneficiary (SLMB); and

+Qualified Individual-1 (QI-1).

+Qualified Medicare Beneficiary (QMB) For customers who:

+Meet the general conditions of eligibility;

+•□□Is entitled to Medicare Part A (MA523);

+Has income less than or equal to 100% FPL.

+Specified Low-Income Medicare Beneficiary (SLMB) For customers who:

+■□Meet the general conditions of eligibility;

+•□□Receive Medicare Part A (MA523); and

+•□□Have income greater than 100% FPL but less than or equal to 120% FPL.

+NOTE To be eligible for SLMB, a person does not have to be receiving Medicare Part B.

+Qualified Individual-1 (QI-1) For customers who:

+•□□Meet the general conditions of eligibility;

+Receive Medicare Part A (MA523); and

-and Have income greater than 120% FPL but less than or equal to 135% FPL.
-NOTE To be eligible for QI-1, a person does not have to be receiving Medicare Part B. If he or she is not enrolled in Medicare Part B at the time of the QI-1 application, refer to.
+come greater than 120% FPL s than or equal to 135% FPL.
+NOTE To be eligible for QI-1, a person does not have to be receiving Medicare Part B.